juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

 ---
 title: Upgrade JuiceFS Client
-slug: /upgrade-csi-client
+slug: /upgrade-juicefs-client
 sidebar_position: 2
 ---

 Upgrade JuiceFS Client to the latest version to enjoy all kinds of improvements and fixes, read [release notes for JuiceFS Community Edition](https://github.com/juicedata/juicefs/releases) or [release notes for JuiceFS Cloud Service](https://juicefs.com/docs/cloud/release/) to learn more.
-Note that if you[upgrade JuiceFS CSI Driver](./upgrade-csi-driver.md), JuiceFS Client is upgraded along the way.
+Note that if you [upgrade JuiceFS CSI Driver](./upgrade-csi-driver.md), JuiceFS Client is upgraded along the way.
 However, if you would like to upgrade JuiceFS Client without changes to the CSI Driver itself, read this chapter.

 ## Upgrade container image for mount pod {#upgrade-mount-pod-image}